Exercise Science Department

-A minor in Exercise Science provides students with a broad overview of the sub-disciplines in the field.
+The Exercise Science Minor provides students with a broad overview of the sub-disciplines in the field.
 This is ideal for students who are interested in broadening their experience and knowledge base of principles related to human movement and physical activity.
-The minor also complements students desiring to enter graduate programs in an allied health professional field.
+The minor also complements students in other majors desiring to enter graduate programs in an allied health professional field.

-A minor in Coaching prepares students on the mechanical, physiological, and psychological aspects of effective and ethical coaching.
-This is ideal for students who are interested in working in organized sport environments at all levels of competition with athletes of all ages.
+The Coaching Minor prepares students on the mechanical, physiological, and psychological aspects of effective and ethical coaching.
+This is ideal for students who are interested in working in organized sport environments at all levels of competition and with athletes of all ages.

 The PAGE Certificate allows students to specialize in areas relevant for enhancing personal fitness: power training, agility training, and running group exercise classes.
 This is ideal for students who plan to become personal trainers or strength and conditioning coaches, or for current professionals looking to expand their knowledge and skillset.

 The Peace Corps Prep Program prepares students for service in the Peace Corps and international careers.
 The Exercise Science Department is proud to include our courses in both the Health option and Human / Community Development option.
 Please refer to their website if you are interested in learning more about this unique opportunity at Ship.

 - Students will participate in an applied capstone internship experience.

 - Students will apply cognitive information in a variety of laboratory experiences.

 - Students will conduct, interpret, and summarize scientific data related to exercise science.

 - Students will be prepared to review and critically evaluate current research topics and trends in exercise science.